actlist/actlist.io/_docs/plugin-development-guide/export-and-launch.md

   ```

 * `project-name-verion.jar` file will be created under the `/target/` directory

-* Finally, put the jar file into `/plugins/` directory that under the Actlist installed path and (re)start to Actlist.
-  or just drag and drop the jar file onto Actlist's main screen.
+* Finally, launch the Actlist and drag and drop the plugin.jar file onto the Actlist.